hazelcast/hazelcast-reference-manual/src/Map-NearCache.md

       <!--
         Maximum number of seconds for each entry to stay in the near cache.
-Entries that are older than <time-to-live-seconds> will get automatically evicted from the near cache.
+Entries that are older than this period is automatically evicted from the near cache.
         Any integer between 0 and Integer.MAX_VALUE.
 0 means infinite.
 Default is 0.
       -->
       <time-to-live-seconds>0</time-to-live-seconds>

       <!--
-        Maximum number of seconds each entry can stay in the near cache as untouched (not-read).
+        Maximum number of seconds each entry can stay in the near cache as untouched (not read).
-        Entries that are not read (touched) more than <max-idle-seconds> value will get removed from the near cache.
+        Entries that are not read more than this period is removed from the near cache.
         Any integer between 0 and Integer.MAX_VALUE.
 0 means
         Integer.MAX_VALUE.
 Default is 0.